Inherit the Wind (1960 film): Cast

 Uncredited roles include Richard Deacon, George Dunn, Snub Pollard, Addison Richards, Harry Tenbrook, Will Wright.
-Actress and singer Leslie Uggams sings both the opening and closing songs by herself a cappella.
+Actress and singer Leslie Uggams sings both the opening and closing songs a cappella.

 Kramer offered the role of Henry Drummond to Spencer Tracy, who initially turned it down.
 Kramer then sought March, Kelly, and Eldridge as co-stars, and Tracy eventually agreed to make the film.
 However, none of the other co-stars had been signed at the time; Tracy was the first.
 Once Tracy signed on, the others signed too.